 ATLANTA (CN) — All 12 Federal Reserve Banks, led by the Federal Reserve Bank in Atlanta, argue in court that a Florida financial firm’s claim they ripped off its patented computer banking system are bunk.

-In a complaint filed in the federal court in Atlanta on February 1, the banks say allegations brought by Bozeman Financial LLC of St. Petersburg, Fla., that they infringed on two of the firm’s patents on a “universal positive pay match, authentication, authorization, clearing and settlement system” are false.
+In a complaint filed in the federal court in Atlanta on February 1, the banks say allegations brought by Bozeman Financial LLC of St. Petersburg, Fla., that they infringed two of the firm’s patents on a “universal positive pay match, authentication, authorization, clearing and settlement system” are false.

 In fact, the banks say, they do not even offer “positive pay” services.

-According to the complaint, Bozeman Financial called the Federal Reserve Bank of Atlanta in January 2016 claiming the bank was infringing on the two patents and informing the bank that Bozeman intended to extract fees it and all of its sister Federal Reserve banks.
+According to the complaint, Bozeman Financial called the Federal Reserve Bank of Atlanta in January 2016 claiming the bank was infringing the two patents and informing the bank that Bozeman intended to extract fees it and all of its sister Federal Reserve banks.